wazuh/wazuh-documentation/source/installation-guide/protect-your-installation/searchguard.rst

 - Search Guard determines the permissions associated with the Search Guard role and decides whether the action the user wants to perform is allowed or not.

-- If your are using document and field level security, you can also apply more fine grained permissions based on documents and individual fields.
+- If you are using document and field level security, you can also apply more fine grained permissions based on documents and individual fields.

 Setting up Search Guard for Logstash
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^